mohamedamr13/SQL-Database-Engine/README.md

  To try the engine , download the zip file and open on your preferred Java IDE.

- ** If using Eclipse IDE , make sure to import the file as a maven project **
+ **If you use Eclipse IDE , make sure to import the file as a maven project**

 To recall what happens in a relational database visit [this article]( https://www.geeksforgeeks.org/relational-model-in-dbms/ )